Lawn and Garden Shop

 Plant each potato seed deep enough so that about 1 1/2 inches of soil is above the seed. (about a 3 inch deep hole) Plant the seed with the eyes upward.
 Space the potato seeds about one foot to 16 inches apart in a row.
-Each row should two feet apart running north and south.
+Each row should be two feet apart, wider if needed for machinery, running north and south.
 This alignment will usually give the potato plants a better early start because of the daily sun patterns in most northern areas.

 Care While Growing

 Potatoes need full sun to develope properly and grow great tubers.
-And they need lots of water.
+And they need lots of water, but do not over water.
 Potato tubers are mostly water.
 Be certain that the soil also drains well.

 The tiny blue and white flowers will appear about the same time as the tubers start to grow rapidly underground.
+This is the time hill the potatoe plant by gently pulling the soil up around the potatoe plant to give tubers more soil above their developing tubers.
 Keep the soil around each plant loose.
 Watch for tubers poking out of the ground.
 Exposed tuber's skin will turn green.
-So to prevent this, potato plants must be hilled.
+So to prevent this, potato plants may need to be hilled again.
 This is done by pulling the loose dirt up around the base of each plant to cover all exposed tubers.
 But use care, do not cover the growing potato plant's leaves.

 Watch for and remove all bugs that love to eat potato plant leaves.
 This includes a tiny beattle called a leaf hoppers, other bugs and various caterpillars.